We all make decisions every day. Big decisions, small decisions. Some we are aware of and some are just automatic.

 - Colour my hair

 Three of those activities are impossible for me on the same day.
 I accept that.
 They are 1,3 and 4.
 I can’t change the food delivery as it’s booked in.
-It’s a physical task to put the shopping away but one I love to do with my husband’s help.
+It’s a physical task to put the shopping away but one I love to do to help my husband.

 So, changing the sheets and colouring my hair will have to wait until another day.
 It can’t be the next day as I need a recovery day from the food shop delivery.
 I also have to factor in the energy needed just to complete my normal daily routine on top of the food delivery.

 I can however unpack the food and enjoy a spot of writing later, while resting on the bed.
-So I can decide on two activities I enjoy and I can look forward to.
+So I can decide on two activities I enjoy and will look forward to.
 I’ll feel like I’ve achieved something at the end of the day.

-Adopting a good decision making process, based on accepting my limitations, ensures I pace to manage my pain but also encourages a sense of well-being.
+Adopting a good decision making process, based on accepting my limitations, ensures I pace to manage my pain while also encouraging a sense of well-being.

 If you are mostly housebound due to your illness and struggling with how to get through each day, or are faced with major life changing decisions, here’s my few tips to hopefully help get you started on a plan forward: